 4. Not Defining a Clear Campaign Naming Convention

 Instead, make sure your campaign names include information that describes the campaign.
-A few good examples of information to include in the campaign name are: brand names, dates, product descriptions, and AMS ad campaign types.
-That way, it’s easy to understand what products are being advertised without clicking in to the campaign.
+A few good examples of information to include in the campaign name are brand names, dates, product descriptions, and ad campaign types.
+That way, it’s easy to understand what products are being advertised without clicking into the campaign.

 5. Only Running Ads for Part of the Year